junxit/us-congress-bills-110/bill.md

 ---
 legis-num: H.J.
 RES.
 70
-congress: 110th CONGRESS
+congress: One Hundred Tenth Congress of the United States of America
-session: 2d Session
+session: At the Second Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber:
 ---

 # H.J.
 RES.
 70